critterandguitari/Organelle_Manual/manual.md

 For login use the following:

-- username: music
+- username: root

-- password: music
+- password: organelle

 And you should see the Organelle desktop appear.
 Now when you start a patch on the Organelle, it will appear in the VNC viewer.